Quoc1610/Quoc1610.github.io/aboutme.md

 What else?
 Well, let's just say I'm always looking to improve my skills and push the boundaries of what's possible in Unity.

 My Story
 While I can write you a whole chapter about my journey, why don't you take a look at some of the games and projects I've worked on?
-If you want to get to know me a bit better and see my work in action, you can check out my portfolio or dive into my GitHub.
+If you want to get to know me a bit better and see my work in action, you can check out my [Resume](https://drive.google.com/file/d/1YK6r5p34aKQD129hyv4OwhjFVd7qff8C/view?usp=sharing).

 I'm always excited to collaborate and create the next big thing in the world of game development!